apiaryio/apiaryio.github.com/_posts/2018-04-09-Evolving-Embed.md

 ### Multiple Embed support

-Previous versions of Embed did not support placing more that one Embed in HTML page.
+Previous versions of Embed did not support placing more that one Embed in a HTML page.
-As part of Embed evolution we fixed it and Embed now supports placing multiple instances of Embed in one HTML page.
+You can now pace multiple Embed elements in a single HTML page.

 ```html
 <!DOCTYPE html>